Who to Contact

 224 Bridge Street, Carleton Place, ON K7C 3G9

 On record opposing ALTO.
 Reid is a founding member of the Ontario Landowners Association and has consistently advocated for property rights.
-Well positioned to raise concerns about Bill C-15 expropriation powers and lack of rural consultation.

 Member of Parliament · Adjacent